gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Try this:

-1. Make sure Gridcoin is running as an administrator.
-2. Close the client
+1. Close the client
-3. Clean out your Gridcoin Appdata folder EXCEPT wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet if present.
-For windows '%appdata%/Roaming/GridcoinResearch', For Linux '\~/.GridcoinResearch'
+2. Clean out your Gridcoin data folder EXCEPT for wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
-4. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.
-For windows -\> '%appdata%/Roaming/GridcoinResearch', For Linux '\~/.GridcoinResearch.
+3. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.

 There is also an [official
 thread](https://cryptocointalk.com/topic/20303-gridcoin-proof-of-research-connection-sync-problem-thread/)